PODCAST "The Bulletin"

 Theme: cultural and artistic mediation.

 Guest: Helena Alexandra Mantas holds a PhD in Art History from the Faculty of Arts of the University of Coimbra.
 She obtained her Master's degree at the Faculty of Arts of the University of Lisbon in Art, Heritage, and Restoration.
-She graduated in History, specializing in Art History, at the Faculty of Arts of the University of Coimbra.
-She completed a postgraduate course in Museology at the University of Évora.
+She graduated in History, with a specialization in Art History, from the Faculty of Arts of the University of Coimbra.
+She completed a postgraduate degree in Museology at the University of Évora.
 She has directed the Public and Cultural Development Service of the Directorate of Culture of the Santa Casa da Misericórdia de Lisboa since 2012.

 Episode 18, 2024